adamelliotfields/lab/readme.md

 For linting, the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) extension (which is included with the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension) works out-of-the-box.
 You can enable type-checking by setting `python.analysis.typeCheckingMode` to **basic** or **strict**.

-I'd like to add [Ruff](https://github.com/astral-sh/ruff) when it works in notebooks in VS Code (it can lint them from the CLI).
+I'd like to add [Ruff](https://github.com/astral-sh/ruff) when it works in notebooks in VS Code (astral-sh/ruff-vscode#256).

 ### Language Servers [:top:](#contents)